sepenet/workdev-alst-PLM/disk_speed_test.md

 - add a line to the file buildData.
 - select all content of file buildData and copy.
 - Paste it in a powershell window.
-> current directory of the powershell windows should be the folder containint the file buildData, createBuildData.ps1, createFile.ps1 and dataSource folder
+> current directory of the powershell windows should be the folder containing the file buildData, createBuildData.ps1, createFile.ps1 and dataSource folder

 ### update the powerbi report